 We all have left the past behind us, some glorious moments, and some shadows of them.
 Once in a while, we sit back and hit the play button in our mind to visit those old places.
 Life is made up of many losses, and experiences gained.
 Day by day, when we grow older, this void becomes deeper; sometimes, I ask myself how far back I can remember from my life.
 We all live many lives within one life; we are the same old moon in the sky but with a different face every night.

-When I was in school, I had a journal which had a line on the back, “Three things never come back in life – Childhood, Youth, and Parents.”
-Well at that point since I was a child, I had a reservoir of them all, so I did not understand the depth of that quote which is true.
+When I was in school, I had a journal that had a line on the back, “Three things never come back in life – Childhood, Youth, and Parents.”
+Well, at that point, since I was a child, I had a reservoir of them all, so I did not understand the depth of that quote, which is true.
 Moments are not reversible; there are no phenomena like that.
-Maybe that is why we miss our childhood the most, because when you are child days and nights appear longer, the sun and the moon look big, our small world feels large, our few years old life is a lifetime for us.
-Then we start to pretend wiser and astute; then we learn the exact dimensions of sun and moon, accurate calculations of day and night and an average median of human life.
+Maybe that is why we miss our childhood the most because when as a child, days and nights appear more extended, the sun and the moon appear bigger, our small world feels vast and our a few years old life is a lifetime for us.
+Then we start to pretend wiser and astute; then we learn the exact dimensions of sun and moon, accurate calculations of day and night, and an average median of human life.
 Now, will you call it an achievement or a tragedy?

 Pretended cleverness is a disease; knowing it all is the end of curiosities.